Falmouth Hotel (Maine)

 After another renovation, it reopened as the New Falmouth Hotel in August 1898, when F. H. Nunns was its proprietor.
 In 1902, Nunns stated to The Hotel Monthly that the hotel was the first to use a card register.
 The process had a slow uptake because certain states were required by law to maintain a book of guests' names "for police or other regulation."

+In the 1920s, Joseph W. Simpson was the hotel's vice-president and treasurer.

 In the early 20th century, National Liberty Insurance Company of America had on office on the hotel's ground floor.
 Its agent was Frank R. Kugler (1877–1959).
 In 1913, the hotel's proprietor was J. J. Pooler, while in 1928 it was Harry Bridges.

 In 1920, Carleton Glidden (1874–1924) purchased the hotel.
 He had been the manager of the nearby Congress Square Hotel.

 By the late 1950s, the hotel's popularity had waned.
 It closed in early November 1958, and was purchased by the City of Portland in 1963, shortly after which it was demolished.
 It was replaced by today's Canal Bank Plaza in 1971.

 The Tichnor Brothers printed a postcard of the hotel around 1938.